lewisjn-arch/alx-system_engineering-devops/README.md

-This is the first project on writing a simple program
+This is my first time learning abourt search algoriths